Metal Gear: Games

 In November 2011, Kojima discussed with PlayStation Official Magazine (UK) the series' future commenting an upcoming Metal Gear Solid 5.
 Kojima said: "I think we'll probably have to make it [a sequel to MGS4] at some point, but what that will be, we have no idea".
 Kojima stated that when Konami does get around to building the game, he will have less influence than he had on previous iterations in the series.
 After the mixed fan reactions of the reveal of the rebooted action gameplay focused spin-off Metal Gear Rising: Revengeance, Hideo Kojima reassured fans that an "authentic stealth Metal Gear Solid" sequel would be coming in the future.

 During a discussion panel at the Smithsonian American Art Museum in March 2012, Kojima stated: "I am working on something that I think will become the shining moment" for his career and the Metal Gear series.
 During the franchise's 25th anniversary, Konami revealed a demo for a new game in the Metal Gear series, Metal Gear Solid: Ground Zeroes.
 A social game for the GREE, Metal Gear Solid: Social Ops, was released in December 2012.

 On December 7, 2012, a teaser for The Phantom Pain was revealed on the Spike Video Game Awards.
 Following the teaser trailer, numerous video game-related websites and fansites reported the trailer's seemed connection to the Metal Gear series of video games.

 On March 27, 2013, Kojima announced at GDC 2013 that Metal Gear Solid: Ground Zeroes and The Phantom Pain were two different portions of one work, Metal Gear Solid V: The Phantom Pain, with Metal Gear Solid: Ground Zeroes serving as the prologue and The Phantom Pain serving as the main story.
 Snake's usual English-language voice actor David Hayter was not cast for the role.
 Instead, Hollywood actor and producer Kiefer Sutherland portrayed the character through voice acting and facial capture.

 In 2015, Konami revealed that they were recruiting new staff members to develop a new Metal Gear game as Kojima left the company.
 On August 17, 2016, Konami announced during Gamescom 2016 that a new Metal Gear game was in the works, known as Metal Gear Survive.
 It is a spin-off game as well as a supplemental to Metal Gear Solid V as a whole, taking place between Ground Zeroes and The Phantom Pain.

-On May 24, 2023, during Sony's PlayStation Showcase event, a remake of Snake Eater, titled Metal Gear Solid Delta: Snake Eater (Note: Stylized as Metal Gear Solid Δ: Snake Eater) was announced, as well as the Metal Gear Solid: Master Collection Vol. 1, which was released on October 24 of that year.
-It includes the first five mainline Metal Gear games, as well as extra content including the NES version of Metal Gear, Snake's Revenge, Metal Gear Solid: Digital Graphic Novel, and Bande Dessinée, as well as additional content such as screenplay books, master books, character profiles, story summaries, strategy guides, and a playable soundtrack.
+On May 24, 2023, during Sony's PlayStation Showcase event, a remake of Snake Eater, titled Metal Gear Solid Delta: Snake Eater (Note: Stylized as Metal Gear Solid Δ: Snake Eater) was announced.